learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added a new logo/favicon upload interface on the theme settings page
 - Removed the "Clear theme" option to promote the use of built-in themes instead of custom themes
 - Fixed a bug that forced admins to hard refresh whenever they changed their website theme
+- Added a new theme template loader that will help keep theme templates up-to-date across website releases
+  - This does not affect template overrides for theme templates

 Minor new features
 ~~~~~~~~~~~~~~~~~~
 - Added tags for help text for teacher registration fields that did not already have them
 - On the tag settings page, tags for help text for fields that are not in use are now hidden
-- Added QSD blocks to the alerts on the student profile page
 - Added a Captcha field to the contact form to prevent spam
+- Added a link to the LU wiki Feature Requests page on the "manage all programs" page
+- Removed the time estimate from the comm panel results page and added a link to the email monitoring page

 Minor bug fixes
 ~~~~~~~~~~~~~~~